Devices / Red Light Therapy / LED Red Light

 PubMed

-This study was conducted in a lab setting using muscle cells and does not provide evidence for human skin health.
-Further research is needed to confirm these findings.
+This study was conducted in lab experiments using animal models and may not directly translate to human skin.
+Further research is needed to confirm these findings and determine the safety and efficacy of this hydrogel in humans.

 PubMed

 Animal StudyResults in animals only.
-May or may not translate to humans.Skin Barrier DamagePublished: May 11, 2026
+May or may not translate to humans.Published: June 1, 2026

-This study was conducted in a lab setting using animal models and may not directly translate to human skin.
-Further research is needed to confirm these findings in humans.
+This study was conducted in a lab and involved animal experiments, so its results may not directly apply to humans.
+Further research is needed to confirm these findings.

 PubMed